-Hematochezia is the medical term for bright red blood in stool.
+Hematochezia is the medical term for bright red blood in the stool.
 Rectorrhagia is when only blood is present without any bowel movement.
-Bleeding can occur anywhere in the gastrointestinal (GI) tract—this includes the mouth, esophagus, stomach, small and large bowel.
+Bleeding can occur anywhere in the gastrointestinal (GI) tract—this includes the mouth, esophagus, stomach, and small and large bowel.

 Blood traveling through the gut turns black as it gets broken down by digestive juices.
 The farther away the bleeding is from the anus, the more likely blood from it will be broken down before excretion.
 A dark or black stool suggests bleeding higher up the GI tract.

 On the other hand, bright red blood in stool suggests bleeding in the lower part of the GI tract.
 The bleed, in this case, is closer to the anus.
 This does not leave sufficient time for blood to be broken down by digestive juices.
 Hence, the red maroon color of blood can be seen in pieces of stool in the toilet bowl or on the toilet paper.
-There are various conditions associated with GI bleeding, some of the common ones are mentioned below.
+There are various conditions associated with GI bleeding; some of the common ones are mentioned below.

 - Anal fissures are tears in the lining of the anal canal.
 People with anal fissures are typically presented with sharp tearing pain and bleeding, often during defecation.
 The pain may last minutes to hours after defecation and can progress to burning and itching.
 Anal fissures commonly occur when a dry constipated stool scratches the wall of the anal canal.
 They sometimes heal on their own without any real medication.

 - Diverticulosis is a condition associated with the formation of small pouches in the lining of the colon.
-Doctors believe that blood vessels in these pouches may weaken and rupture causing bloody stools.
+Doctors believe that blood vessels in these pouches may weaken and rupture, causing bloody stools.
 Even though not proven, doctors say that people on low fibre diets are more prone to develop diverticulosis.
 Some symptoms of diverticulosis are linked to significant loss of blood.
 These include fatigue, shortness of breath and light-headedness.

 - Ulcerative colitis is a disease that causes severe inflammation of the mucosa of the colon.
 According to researchers, some individuals are genetically predisposed to developing ulcerative colitis.
 Factors that can trigger the disease include microbes, autoimmune reactions, and food allergies.
 The inflammatory process begins primarily in the rectum and can spread to other parts of the colon as the disease progresses.
 It can cause significant bleeding when it erodes down to blood vessels.
 Other symptoms are fever, diarrhea, fatigue and abdominal pain.

 - Arterio-venous malformation (AVM) is an abnormal collection of blood vessels that can bleed intermittently.
 The bleeding is mainly because AVM-arteries connect directly to AVM-veins without passing through capillaries.
 The small size of capillaries reduces pressure as blood moves through to veins.
 Veins have thin walls and are generally not meant to withstand high pressures.
-AVM-veins can easily rupture causing bleeding.
+AVM veins can easily rupture, causing bleeding.

 - Hemorrhoids or Piles are swollen, inflamed veins inside or around the anus.
 They mainly result from the exertion of too much pressure on the anal region.
 This is common during pregnancy, constipation, prolonged sitting, heavy weightlifting or obesity.
 Rectal bleeding occurs when the delicate surface of the hemorrhoid is damaged—mainly from strain or irritation.
 Additional symptoms are rectorrhagia, redness, itching, rectal pain, and discomfort.